 - How to prevent websites that you visit from knowing your location

-- How to ensure that neither your ISP nor a surveillance organization in your country can determine which websites and Internet services you visit
+- How to ensure that neither your ISP nor a surveillance organisation in your country can determine which websites and Internet services you visit

 Understanding Internet censorship

-Despite the guarantee of free access to information enshrined in Article 19 of the Universal Declaration of Human Rights, the number of countries engaged in Internet censorship has continued to increase dramatically over the past few years.
-As the practice of Internet filtering spreads throughout the world, however, so does access to the circumvention tools that have been created, deployed and publicised by activists, programmers and volunteers.
+Despite the guarantee of free access to information enshrined in Article 19 of the Universal Declaration of Human Rights, the number of countries engaged in Internet censorship continues to increase.
+As this practice spreads throughout the world, however, so does access to the circumvention tools that have been created, deployed and publicised by activists, programmers and volunteers.

 Your Internet connection

-- Your Internet cafe, library or business will know which computer you were using at a given time, as well as which port or wireless access point you were connected to.
+- Your Internet cafe, library or business will know which of their computers you were using at any given time.
+Or, if you brought your own device, they will know which port or wireless access point you used.

-At this stage, your ISP relies on the network infrastructure in your country to connect its users, including you, with the rest of the world.
-On the other end of your connection, the website or Internet service you are accessing has gone through a similar process, having received its own IP addresses from an ISP in its own country.
-Even without all of the technical details, a basic model like this can be helpful when considering the various tools that allow you get around filters and remain anonymous on the Internet.
+Your ISP relies on the network infrastructure in your country to connect its users with the rest of the world.
+And, on the other end of that connection, the website or Internet service you are accessing will have gone through a similar process, having received its own IP addresses from an ISP in its own country.

 How websites are blocked

-And, to make matters worse, when a webpage is blocked you may not even know it.
-While some filters provide a 'block page' that explains why a particular page has been censored, others display misleading error messages.
-These messages may imply that the page cannot be found, for example, or that the address was misspelled.
+Finally, you might not always know when you have requested a blocked webpage.
+Some filtering tools display a message that explains why a particular page has been censored, but others display misleading error messages.
+They may imply that the page cannot be found, for example, or that the address was misspelled.

-- Your Internet traffic is monitored for keywords
+- That your unencrypted Internet traffic is monitored for keywords; and

-- You may be given an unclear or misleading reason to explain why a blocked site fails to load.
+- That you will be given a misleading reason when a blocked site fails to load.

 Understanding censorship circumvention